ogbigboss/how-i-got-my-netflix-show-cancelled/pt1/ch3/draft1.md

 The largest reasons I may have acted, to others, brazenly are these three:
 1. I have no dependents, if I were to disappear, no one would really suffer other than, well, me
 1. I was innocent of any crimes that would warrant such overreach, and I knew that quickly the overreach would be more criminal than anything I could come close to getting away with given it was someone(s) within the federal government
-1. I know how the internet works -- and this is the point of the chapter -- explain how web requests work in broad detail, but focus in on API keys
+1. I know how the internet works -- and this is the point of the chapter -- explain how web requests work in broad detail, but focus in on API keys.
+Consider being brief and then coming back and explaining it in further detail before the Liveramp fiasco.
+Dividing the details in two may make for better pacing.

 #### How internet works, www for dum dum dums, they have computers on the internet now, etc
 1. Explain basics of "web requests", but briefly such to focus on securrity, broadly